 Once the group of 100 providers is assembled, they will be matched with MSU Extension instructors in their respective counties for a series of free, virtual nutrition educational sessions.
 Providers will also participate in discussions with MSU Extension staff and farmers to ensure the produce they receive through their CSA subscriptions is culturally appropriate.

 “Part of this project is acknowledging and respecting the differences in each county, each provider and each farmer,” said Earnesty.
 “Some providers are in food deserts or places where produce isn’t accessible.
 Others aren’t aware of the local foods available to them, or they haven’t created those relationships with farmers yet.
 That’s where this program can fill in the gaps.”

 The goal of this work doesn’t stop at growing healthy eaters, though.
 MSU Extension hopes to grow the program itself, eventually serving as a replicable model for other Michigan counties and beyond.

 “The hope is to build strong relationships between ECE homes and local agriculture producers,” said Earnesty.
 “When we strengthen the connection between ECE and local food systems, we can improve access to healthy foods for all children.”

 How to participate

-If you are a childcare provider in one of the 19 eligible counties and would like to sign up for the Growing Healthy Eaters program, please fill out the participation form at bit.ly/growinghealthy.
+If you are a childcare provider and would like to sign up for the Growing Healthy Eaters program, please fill out the participation form at bit.ly/growinghealthy.

-If you are a farmer in one of the 19 counties and are interested in participating, you may also fill out this participation form, or contact MSU Extension educator Garrett Ziegler at firstname.lastname@example.org.
+If you are a farmer and are interested in participating, you may also fill out this participation form, or contact MSU Extension educator Garrett Ziegler at firstname.lastname@example.org.
 Priority is being given to women and BIPOC (Black, Indigenous, people of color) farmers.